HenriVDD/henrivdd.github.io/README.md

 # CV
 This is or will or may be my future cv

-pandoc --standalone -c style.css --from markdown --to html -o cv.html index.md pandoc --standalone -c style.css --from markdown --to html -s -o cv.html index.md
+pandoc --standalone -c style.css --from markdown --to html -s -o index.html header.html footer.html index.md

 https://henrivdd.github.io/

-footer to be improved

 grey : 545454
 light turquoise: c5d9d9